 Did you know that plants need iron?
 No iron, no chlorophyll, and therefore no photosynthesis.

 While your homesteading bucket list should be unique, you may find that these suggestions spark an interest you didn’t even know you had.

-Rewarding vegetables and herbs that will have you looking like a green thumb in no time.
+Rewarding vegetables and herbs that will have you looking like a green thumb in no time, plus tips for success.